-According to the Insurance Information Institute, only 37 percent of renters have renters insurance, and when compared to the fact that 95 percent of homeowners have a homeowners insurance policy; a poll conducted by ORC International seem to defy common sense.
+According to the Insurance Information Institute, just only 37 percent of renters have renters insurance, and when compared to the fact that 95 percent of homeowners own a homeowners insurance policy; the poll results conducted by ORC International seem to defy common sense.

-“Renters insurance provides a very important financial safety net when there is a disaster,” points out Jeanne M. Salvatore, senior vice president and chief communications officer for the I.I.I.
+“Renters insurance provides a very important financial safety net when there is a disaster,” said Jeanne M. Salvatore, chief engagement officer for the I.I.I.
 “And, renters insurance is relatively inexpensive—the average cost of a renter’s policy is only $187 per year, or less than four dollars per week.”

 According to Pew Research, home ownership has fallen over the past decade in major cities such as New York, Los Angeles, Chicago and Houston, renters outnumber homeowners, the US Census Bureau reports.
 These cities are also at risk from natural disasters such as hurricanes, flooding, earthquakes and severe winter weather as well as fire, theft and vandalism

 “Many renters are under the misconception that their landlord’s insurance policy will reimburse them if their personal property is damaged or destroyed, but that’s just not the case,” says Salvatore.
 “Fortunately, renters have a range of insurance options to choose from.”